Prandtl condition

-The Prandtl condition was suggested by the German physicist Ludwig Prandtl to identify possible boundary layer separation points of incompressible flows.
+In fluid mechanics the Prandtl condition was suggested by the German physicist Ludwig Prandtl to identify possible boundary layer separation points of incompressible fluid flows.

-Prandtl condition-in Normal Shock
+Prandtl condition-in normal shock

 In the case of normal shock, flow is assumed to be in a steady state and thickness of shock is very small.
 It is further assumed that there is no friction or heat loss at the shock (because heat transfer is negligible because it occurs on a relatively small surface).
 It is customary in this field to denote x as the upstream and y as the downstream condition.